trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 Comments on the optionallity of the fields

-- When `Interval` is not provided, the end of the duration will be the time the AutoTx executes.
+- When `Interval` is not provided, the end of the duration will be the time the AutoTX executes.
 - When `FeeFunds` are not provided, fees will be deducted from the Owner account.
-- When `DependsOnTxIDs` is provided, AutoTx will see if their last execution was succesfull before execution can take place, else it will fail.
+- When `DependsOnTxIDs` is provided, AutoTX will see if their last execution was succesfull before execution can take place, else it will fail.
 - When `ConnectionID` is not provided, it is assumed that `Msgs` are local Trustless Hub chain messages.

 ## Automation Process

 1. Register an interchain account with `MsgRegisterInterchainAccount` or `MsgRegisterInterchainAccountAndSubmitAutoTx`.
-2. Submit an AutoTx using `MsgSubmitAutoTx` - if fee funds are sent along with it, a new fee address is generated
+2. Submit an AutoTX using `MsgSubmitAutoTx` - if fee funds are sent along with it, a new fee address is generated
 3. Chain checks if parameters are ok
-4. `AutoTx` is inserted in a queue
+4. `AutoTX` is inserted in a queue
-5. In each block,scheduled AutoTxs are retreived given the current block time
+5. In each block,scheduled AutoTXs are retreived given the current block time
 6. Fees are calculated and deducted.
-AutoTx data is updated with information on the exact fees and execution time.
+AutoTX data is updated with information on the exact fees and execution time.
 7. Transaction is sent to the host chain
-8. If AutoTx is recurring, a new entry is inserted into the queue
+8. If AutoTX is recurring, a new entry is inserted into the queue
-9. Packet gets acknowledged by a relayer and the AutoTx entry is updated stating execution was succesfull.
+9. Packet gets acknowledged by a relayer and the AutoTX entry is updated stating execution was succesfull.
 If packet times out, execution fails.
-10. Funds sent to an AutoTx-specific FeeFund account are returned to the AutoTx owner
+10. Funds sent to an AutoTX-specific FeeFund account are returned to the AutoTX owner

 To make packet relays succesfully, Trustless Hub allocates token incentives to relayers to acknowledge packets.